-Individual applicants must complete a claim Form IC 1 (PDF, 38KB) .
-Company applicants must complete a claim Form IC 3 (30KB) .
+Individual applicants must complete a claim Form IC 1 (PDF, 228KB) .
+Company applicants must complete a claim Form IC 3 (223KB) .
 These forms are also available from International Claims Section upon request.

 The completed claim form must be certified by the Tax /Revenue authorities of the country of residence for tax purposes in the tax year in which the income was earned.
-While certification currently covers a period of three years please note that Revenue can request certifcation in respect of a claim at any time .
-It should also be noted that the current three year period is subject to review.
+While certification currently covers a period of three years, please note that Revenue can request certification in respect of a claim at any time.

-Please note that a questionnaire must also be completed in respect of each contract undertaken by the non-resident subcontractor.
-With regard to ongoing contracts, a copy of the original Questionnaire must be submitted with all follow on RCTDCs.
-Details of the RCTDCs as per Question 3 of the Questionnaire should be furnished on a separate sheet.
+A questionnaire must also be completed in respect of each contract undertaken by the non-resident subcontractor.
+With regard to ongoing contracts, a copy of the original Questionnaire must be submitted with all follow on claims.
+Details of the claims, as per Question 3 of the Questionnaire, should be furnished on a separate sheet.
 Download the Questionnaire – Relevant Contracts Tax (PDF, 333KB).

-To qualify for payments without deduction of tax, the subcontractor must have a Form C2 and the principal contractor making the payment must have a valid relevant payments card (Form RCT 47).
+To qualify for payments without deduction of tax, the subcontractor must have applied for and received a zero rate and the principal contractor making the payment must input a Payment Notification on behalf of the subcontractor.

-Revenue may impose a limit on the amount of the payments that a principal contractor may make without deduction of tax, on relevant payments cards for certain subcontractors.
-This limit will be printed on the relevant payments card.
-Where the total payments to the subcontractor exceed the specified limit shown on the relevant payments card, RCT should be deducted from any payments in excess of this limit.
-Where RCT is deducted from the payment, the subcontractor should be given a completed RCTDC.
+Revenue may impose a limit on the amount of the payments that a principal contractor may make without deduction of tax on Payment Notifications for certain subcontractors.
+Where RCT is deducted from the payment, the subcontractor should be given a completed Deduction Authorisation.